 Richard Moore was born in Derry in 1962.
 At the age of 10 he was blinded after being shot by a British soldier by a rubber bullet.
 He went on to live an astounding life - father, musician, businessman.
 He worked in the area of peace and reconciliation during the Northern Ireland peace process, famously meeting and befriending the soldier responsible for his blindness.
 In 1996 he founded the charity 'Children in Crossfire', which aims to 'make a lasting and significant contribution towards the eradication of poverty' and which helps children all over the world.
 Richard lives in Northern Ireland with his wife and two daughters.

-Melanie Murphy is an award-winning lifestyle YouTuber and all round social media person slash "virtual best friend" from Dublin, Ireland.
-She has reached almost fifty million people with her videos on self-care, confidence, hobbies and happiness, from the office that is her bedroom.
-Reaching a half a million followers for her YouTube channel, she promotes body positivity and activism while working with brands she loves and travelling the world to meet her subscribers.
+Melanie Murphy is an award-winning lifestyle YouTuber and all round social media person slash 'virtual best friend' from Dublin, Ireland.
+She has reached almost fifty million people with her videos on self-care, body confidence, hobbies and happiness, from the office that is her bedroom.

 Clodagh Murphy was born in Dublin in 1961.
 She moved to London in the 1980s and lived there for several years.
 She currently lives in Dublin with her beloved laptop.
 She is an aunt to five nephews and one niece.

 As RTE's business correspondent, David Murphy has been in the front line of the banking crisis daily.
 The 2008 winner of Business Broadcast Journalist of the year, he is a former deputy business editor of the Irish Independent.